Guidelines for Ethical Conduct

 To make the Guidelines for Ethical Conduct more readily available for spiritual companions, SDI publishes it online and in print.
 Complimentary electronic downloads are available below.
 To order printed booklets, visit the SDI secure store.

 Print brochures available for purchase.

 SDI is making the HTML version of our Guidelines for Ethical Conduct available on our website at no cost.
+(Click on the image of the brochure to view it.)
 Consider purchasing print versions for your workplace, and support our work.

 Guidelines for Ethical Conduct (English) (2018 Revision)

 SDI is indebted to the following people who served on the original or revision Ethical Guidelines Task Force:

 Bill Creed, SJ